-“For most family members it is not about the money, it is about getting answers and seeking justice.”
+“For most family members a lawsuit is not just about the money; it is about getting answers and seeking justice.”
 Attorney Fred Pritzker

 Hiring the right lawyer after a car accident can be the difference between getting a $2,000,000 settlement and a $2,000 settlement.
 At Pritzker Hageman Law Firm, we understand how important your recovery and financial security are.
 We help our clients get the compensation they deserve so they can have the financial security they need.
 We have a record of winning large settlements and verdicts and do not shy away from taking on the toughest cases.
 If you are looking for a lawyer for yourself or a loved one, we can help.
 We stand firm for our clients from day one.

 We help clients from all across the country with their accident claims.
 We work to get our clients the care they needed and the compensation they deserved.

 There is no debate as to the dangers of driving drunk.
 Yet, driving while intoxicated is still common throughout the United States.
 If you were the victim of a drunk driving accident, we can help you can hold the drunk driver accountable.

 Distracted driving is deadly.
 For example, in Minnesota, distracted driving is a factor in over 25% of all accidents, and in 2015, it resulted in over 70 deaths and 350 serious injuries.
 Sadly, distracted driving in very common, and routinely done by many drivers.
 Below are some of the most common causes of distracted driving accidents.

 Cell phones can be very distracting when driving.
 In many states, it is illegal to compose or read text messages or emails while driving.
 For drivers under 18, using a cell phone at any time while driving is also illegal in many states.

 Adjusting your mirrors, setting up radio presets, or any number of other types of dashboard interactions can all cause drivers to lose focus on the road.
 With dashboards becoming more complex, distracted driving accidents may increase.